Charles Bickford: Career

-Two of the actor's most memorable late-career, big-screen roles came in the Western The Big Country (1958), as a wealthy and ruthless rancher, with Gregory Peck and Charlton Heston; and in the drama Days of Wine and Roses (1962), as the forlorn father of an alcoholic, with Jack Lemmon and Lee Remick.
-President Dwight D. Eisenhower, who resembled Bickford, ran The Big Country four nights in a row in the White House when it was first released.
+Two of the actor's late-career, big-screen roles came in the Western The Big Country (1958), as a wealthy and ruthless rancher, with Gregory Peck and Charlton Heston; and in the drama Days of Wine and Roses (1962), as the forlorn father of an alcoholic, with Jack Lemmon and Lee Remick.
+President Dwight D. Eisenhower ran The Big Country four nights in a row in the White House when it was first released.

 Personal life

-Bickford married Beatrice Ursula Allen in 1916, in Manhattan.
-The couple had a son, Rex, and a daughter, Doris.
-Some sources have stated that Rex died in 1960, but this is disputed by a newspaper story printed at the time of his father's death, which stated he was aged 42 and married.
+Bickford married actress Beatrice Ursula Allen (stage name Beatrice Loring) in Manhattan in 1916.
+The couple had two children, daughter Doris, known as "Bunny", and son Rex.

 Bickford was a practicing Catholic and a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.

 In 1965, Bickford published his autobiography Bulls, Balls, Bicycles, & Actors.

 Death and legacy

 Bickford died in Los Angeles on November 9, 1967, at age 76, of pneumonia and a blood infection after being hospitalized for an extended period.

 Bickford received two stars on the Hollywood Walk of Fame in 1960.
 His motion-picture star is located at 6780 Hollywood Boulevard, and his television star is located at 1620 Vine Street.